They were so careful, for so long. They got covid anyway.

 The pandemic’s long and continuing arc has made it harder for people to process it, said Ilene Weingarten, a marriage and family therapist in Los Angeles who has seen patients sobbing over omicron, whether or not they’ve been exposed to it.

 “It’s the relentlessness of it,” she said.
 “We’re still absorbing the shock of March 2020, but we’re still in it.
-The normal trajectory of a trauma that resolves is you go through it, you may repeat it over and over in your head, and that aspect fades after time and then ultimately it get metabolized into your system. … But if it doesn’t, it’s trapped in your nervous system and you’re reacting to it all the time.”
+The normal trajectory of a trauma that resolves is you go through it, you may repeat it over and over in your head, and that aspect fades after time and then ultimately it gets metabolized into your system. … But if it doesn’t, it’s trapped in your nervous system and you’re reacting to it all the time.”

 The narrowing of people’s lives over the past two years contributes to a more depressive outlook, Weingarten said.
 “You don’t see the world in a wide way, you don’t see context,” she said.
 “It has an immense mental health toll, immense; with omicron in particular, there’s been a spike in disheartened feelings, feelings of hopelessness and helplessness.”